kubecost/poc-common-configurations/saml-azuread/README.md

 ## RBAC: Cluster/Namespace/Label/Annotation Filtering

 Filters are used to give visibility to a subset of objects in Kubecost.
-Examples of the various filters available are in [filters.json](./filters.json).
+Examples of the various filters available are in [filters.json](./filters.json) and [filters-examples.json](./filters-examples.json).
+RBAC filtering is capable of all the same types of filtering features as that of the [Allocation API](https://docs.kubecost.com/apis/apis/allocation).

 These filters can be configured using groups or user attributes in your AzureAD directory.
 It is also possible to assign filters to specific users.
 The example below is using groups.

->Note that you can combine filtering with admin/readonly rights.
+> **Note**: that you can combine filtering with admin/readonly rights.

 Filtering is configured very similarly to the `admin/readonly` above.
 The same assertion name and values will be used, as is the case in this example.